XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 - I still had ChatGPT help me refine and reorganize my language, especially when drafting my interview script.
 I realized that my questions were not productive or entirely accurate, so I sought help to make them more direct and concise.

 - When selecting my two target audiences, I noticed that my thinking was somewhat rigid.
-ChatGPT helped me explore more options, such as expanding to *people who have been exposed to online viral weight loss trends* and the *general audience*.
+ChatGPT helped me explore more options, such as expanding to *people who have been exposed to online viral weight loss trends* and the *general audience*, also *Focus on losing weight rather than fat (without considering the impact on health and sustainability)* also inspired by AI

 - For the shorthand structure, when I got stuck on how to connect my storytelling smoothly, I asked ChatGPT for guidance on transitions and to check whether my logic was coherent.